eshoguli/openvino/docs/low_precision_transformations/lpt.md

 * All `FakeQuantize` operations are decomposed and have INT8 output.
 * All dequantization operations were handled, moved thought `MaxPool`, `Convolution` and fused with next `FakeQuantize`.
 As result all input tensor precisions, except one not quantized `SoftMax` operation at the end of the model, were changed to INT8.
 > Note, please:
-> 1. LPT transformation for `Add` operation keeps one input branch in FP32.
+> - LPT transformation for `Add` operation keeps one input branch in FP32.
-> 2. `Add` operation with one constant branch after `Convolution` is, as expected, still in FP32.
+> - `Add` operation with one constant branch after `Convolution` is, as expected, still in FP32.
 It's implementation bias values adding and indivisible part of CPU plugin convolution operation implementation.
-> 3. `FakeQuantize` is quantization operation and has FP32 input as expected.
+> - `FakeQuantize` is quantization operation and has FP32 input as expected.

 As result all operations (except not quantized `SoftMax` at the end of the model) in OpenVINO™ CPU plugin are inferred in low precision.
 Note, please, in the result model there are `FakeQuantize` operations in FP32 but the plugin responsibility is fuse these operations with previous operations.
 OpenVINO™ CPU plugin achieves maximum optimized inference for all operations by fusing INT8 `Convolution` with FP32 output with `FakeQuantize` operation with FP32 input and INT8 output.
 In this case OpenVINO™ CPU plugin uses INT8 and FP32 vectorized instructions but reports about one INT8 kernel usage for inference, which is the most optimized for this case.

 ## Mixed precision
-TODO: under development
+If LPT input model operation output has `fp16` precision then dequantization computations still occurs in `fp32` precision.
+This approach is used to avoid accuracy loss in `fp16` arithmetic computations.
+Note, the latest dequantization operation output has `fp16` precision.

 ## Customization
 Transformations can be customizable, each transformation (unless otherwise noted) supports following options: